How to Land Your Next CMO Job

 The demand for CMOs has never been higher, but so are the expectations.
 Landing a CMO job in today's dynamic market is both an exciting challenge and a strategic quest.
 Employers today seek CMOs who can seamlessly integrate into their existing leadership team and make an immediate impact.

 Seeing as it’s at the top of everyone’s mind, we explored this topic at length in our Mavuus Coffee Chat on “Landing Your Next CMO Gig.”
-We were joined by Mike Marks, Daniel Incandela, and Erica Seidel who shared their expertise on what it takes to get that CMO job.
+We were joined by Mike Marks, Head of Solution Led Marketing at Adobe, Daniel Incandela, 5x CMO and Award-Winning Strategist, and Erica Seidel, Executive Recruiter, who shared their expertise on what it takes to get that CMO job.

 Whether you're currently in a marketing leadership role or aspiring to reach the CMO level, this guide will equip you with the insights and strategies you need to succeed as shared in our Coffee Chat.